7.130 – Narcotics Training Aid and Investigative Use Drug Property Release

 3. Handlers Maintain NTAs in the Condition Established During Acquisition

 Handlers shall maintain NTAs in the original sealed narcotics envelope.
-The handler will report broken seals to the Narcotics Sergeant upon discovery and APRS during the quarterly NTA audit.
+The handler will report broken seals to the Narcotics Sergeant upon discovery and the Compliance Section during the quarterly NTA audit.

-Audit, Policy and Research Section (APRS) shall maintain an inventory log of all NTAs.
-The APRS shall maintain a master inventory log documenting custody of:
+The Compliance Section shall maintain an inventory log of all NTAs.
+The Compliance Section shall maintain a master inventory log documenting custody of:

 - All reserve NTAs and investigative use drug reserves